International Resources on Early Intervention topic editor: Sue Goode

 DISES, a division of the Council for Exceptional Children, is meant to serve as a catalyst for the international exchange of information on practice, research, technologies, and issues related to education and services for children and youth who have disabilities and/or are gifted and talented.

 ISEI provides a forum for professionals from around the world to communicate about advances in the field of early intervention.
 Linkages between basic science and applied research, interdisciplinary collaborations, and connections between research and practice are emphasized.
 The ISEI Web site includes an online Professional Training Resource Library with free training materials in the field of early intervention.
 ISEI has also sponsored a Book Series on International Issues in Early Intervention.

 ISSA was established in the Netherlands in 1999 to connect professionals and organizations working in the field of early childhood development and education.
 Today its network reaches across the globe from Europe to Asia and the Americas.
 ISSA promotes equal access to quality education and care for all children, especially in the early years of their lives.
 Each year ISSA organizes an Annual Conference, bringing together early childhood experts from more than 35 countries to exchange ideas and experience.

 The Bernard van Leer Foundation funds and shares knowledge about work in early childhood development.
 Its mission is to develop and support programmes that create significant positive change for children up to the age of eight who are growing up in circumstances of social and economic disadvantage.
 Its vision is one of a world where, in spite of such circumstances, young children reach their full potential.

-Early Child Development for the Developing World (December 2008) - This was the second conference in a series of international events hosted by the Brooking Institute's Early Child Development for the Developing World.
+Early Child Development for the Developing World (December 2008) - This was the second conference in a series of international events hosted by the Brooking Institute's Early Child Development (ECD) Initiative.
 After the conference, a related discussion took place on the importance of early child development and its impact on sustainable economic development.
 A transcript of the discussion (2008) is available online.